MokshagnaAnurag/Voice-Gender-Recognition-Using-Matlab/README.md

-# Voice Gender Recognition MATLAB App
+# Voice Gender Recognition MATLAB

 A MATLAB-based graphical user interface (GUI) that enables users to upload, analyze, and classify the gender of a speaker from a voice recording.
 The app visualizes various acoustic features including waveform, pitch, spectrogram, formants, and frequency spectrum to enhance understanding and interpretability.